Multi-agent Adaptive Mechanism Design: Mechanism Design without Common Knowledge

 We start with the two-agent mechanism.
 With a focal agent $i$ and a reference agent $j$, the optimal two-agent mechanism design problem could be formulated as a linear programming problem.
 The objective is to minimize expected reward to agents, and the constraints are the desired properties of the mechanism. (we hide subscript $t$ for simplicity.)

 The expectation is taken under the joint probability law $p_{\boldsymbol{X}}$ induced by $p_Y, p_i,$ and $p_j$.
-In fact, $p_{\boldsymbol{X}}$ uniquely determines the mechanism design problem.
-The first constraint is the \textit{individual rationality} property, meaning when the agent obtains observations and then reports honestly, she would get a non-negative reward.
-The second one states the \textit{truthfulness} property, where the agent receives a non-positive reward when she lies.
-The final constraint implements the \textit{no-free-lunch} property, meaning the agent cannot get a positive utility when she is lazy.
-We introduce the individual rationality and the no-free-lunch constraint to prevent arbitrary decrease of the objective function by applying an affine transformation to the reward mechanisms.
+In fact, we would show that $p_{\boldsymbol{X}}$ is the core parameter of the mechanism design problem.
+The first constraint enforces the \textit{individual rationality} property, ensuring an observant, truthful agent obtains non-negative expected reward.
+The second constraint states that any lying behavior receives a non-positive expected reward.
+Together with the first constraint, they imply \textit{truthfulness} property, but in a stronger form whereas truthfulness provides at least $c$ and lying provides at most $c$.
+The final constraint implements the \textit{no-free-lunch} property, meaning a lazy agent cannot get positive expected reward.
+We introduce the individual rationality and the no-free-lunch constraint as normalization to prevent arbitrary decrease of the objective function under affine transformations to rewards.
 (For risk-neutral agents, affine transformations on reward do not affect utility ordering and strategic behavior.)
+In the following, we call a mechanism \textit{feasible} for player $i$ if it satisfies the three constraints in Eq.\eqref{eq: LP formation for two-agent mechanism design}.

 \begin{example}[Image Labeling] Suppose there are two types of images $\mathcal{Y} = \{\texttt{Cat}, \texttt{Tiger}\}$, abbreviated with $C$ and $T$ respectively.
 We further assume that the prior distribution of the image types is balanced, i.e., $p_Y(C) = p_Y(T) = 0.5$.
 For each image with an unknown true label $Y \in \mathcal{Y}$, the principal would like to let two agents $1, 2$ individually observe it, and truthfully report their observations $X_1, X_2$ to label that image.
 Assume that both agents are $90\%$ accurate: $p_i(C \mid C) = p_i(T\mid T) = 0.9$, and $p_i(T \mid C) = p_i(C \mid T) = 0.1$.